About ASDIC

 Concept

-There is an increasing number of Drop-In locations around the UK that support veterans of the Armed Forces, merchant marine, emergency services and their families.
-Often called Hubs or Centres, between them they offer their Service Users (SUs) social interaction, general welfare (eg legal, financial, housing and employment advice) and wellbeing, including mental health support.
-This takes place routinely under one roof, all at the same time and in an informal, relaxed environment.
-The Association of ex-Service Drop-In Centres (ASDIC) network aims to link these Drop-Ins together for their mutual benefit and make them more accessible to SUs.
+ASDIC was set up to support the increasing number of Drop-In locations around the UK that support veterans of the UK Armed Forces, merchant marine, emergency services and their families.
+Often called Hubs or Centres, they offer their Service Users (SUs) social interaction, general welfare and well-being, including mental health support.
+This routinely takes place under one roof, all at the same time and in an informal, relaxed environment.
+The Association of Service Drop-In Centres (ASDIC) network aims to link these Drop-Ins together for mutual benefit and make them more accessible to SUs.
 It should be noted that there is also a network of ex-Service Breakfast Clubs; these tend to be more social than welfare-oriented, but some locations fall into both categories.
 Whatever the title, the benefit to the overall well-being of the SU remains paramount.

 Some Philosophy…